Skip to main content

 Note

-Replace Main Header in CSV (optional) is available in one export channel only: Blank Export (with ID).
+Replace Main Header in CSV (optional) is available in one export only: Blank Export (with ID).

-To have the Replace Main Header in CSV (optional) filed in any other export channel, contact or your account manager.
+To have the Replace Main Header in CSV (optional) filed in any other export, contact or your Customer Success Manager.
 This service is free of charge.

 To replace the header row in your CSV export file: